bigfatpanda-training/pandas-practical-python-primer/level-0/pyenv.md

-# pyenv
+# Save Your Job!
+Use pyenv!
-A sure way to elicit gasps of horror from a *Pythonista* is to run multiple python programs in a single environment.
+A sure way to elicit gasps of horror from a **Pythonista** is to run multiple python programs in a single environment.

 Practically, what is meant by an Python _environment_ is an interpreter